sneptech/remote-desktop-display-kajigger/README.md

 This tool detects incoming RDP/VNC connections and automatically:
 1. Saves your current display configuration
 2. Disconnects the remote session briefly
-3. Disables secondary display(s)
+3. Disables all other display(s)
-4. Allows reconnection with only the primary display active
+4. Allows reconnection with only the chosen display active

 When you disconnect, it restores your original multi-monitor setup.

 ## Features

 - Automatic detection of RDP and VNC connections
-- Configurable secondary display selection
+- Configurable display-to-keep selection
 - System tray plasmoid with status indicators
 - Manual switch/restore controls
 - Survives daemon restarts and system reboots